 Mechanism of Action

-NOTE: Due to the Omicron variant (B.1.1.529/BA.1) becoming the dominant variant in many parts of the United States, the National Institutes of Health (NIH) has issued a statement to provide guidance on treating nonhospitalized patients with mild to moderate COVID-19 who are at high risk of progressing to severe disease.
-The NIH recommends using 1 of the following therapeutics with expected activity against the Omicron variant (listed in order of preference):
+NOTE: Due to the Omicron variant being the dominant variant in many parts of the United States, the National Institutes of Health (NIH) has issued a statement to provide guidance on treating nonhospitalized patients with mild to moderate COVID-19 who are at high risk of progressing to severe disease.
+The NIH recommends using 1 of the following therapeutics:

 NOTE: There may be logistical or supply constraints that make it impossible to offer the available therapy to all eligible patients, making patient triage necessary.
 Health care providers should prioritize their use for patients at highest risk of clinical progression.
 Information on which individuals might receive the greatest benefit from anti-SARS-CoV-2 therapeutics for treatment or prevention can be obtained from www.covid19treatmentguidelines.nih.gov/therapies/statement-on-patient-prioritization-for-outpatient-therapies.

 NOTE: Due to a lack of clinical benefit, starting molnupiravir in patients who are hospitalized because of COVID-19 is NOT authorized.
 However, should a patient require hospitalization after starting treatment with molnupiravir, the patient may complete the full 5-day regimen at the health care providers discretion.
 Additionally, the drug may be used in patients who are hospitalized for a diagnosis other than COVID-19, provided they have mild to moderate COVID-19 and are at high risk for progression to severe disease.

 NOTE: Molnupiravir is NOT authorized for use as pre-exposure or post-exposure prophylaxis to prevent COVID-19.